 c) attorneys registered on the system receive notices of filed documents electronically,

 d) since ECF uses Internet standard software, the out-of-pocket cost of participation for attorneys is typically very low, and

 f) Pursuant 28.
 U.S.C. § 1930, a user fee, approved by the Judicial Conference of the United States, of ten cents per page effective April 1, 2012.

 ECF can be used to file documents or to retrieve case iformation, including documents.
 To file using ECF, a filing login and password is required.
 The Court issues logins and passwords for filing and these are issued to attorneys only.

 To retrieve case information and/or documents from ECF, a PACER login and password is required.
 Anyone may request a PACER login and password.
-To recieve a PACER login and password contact the PACER service ceneter at (800) 676-6856 or (210) 301-6440 or http://pacer.psc.uscourts.gov
+You may register for a PACER account online at http://www.pacer.gov.

 4. What if I can't use ECF to file or Is there any way for pro se filers or attorneys without Internet access to file documents in ECF cases?

 Parties should submit disks when they can't file over the Internet.
 The document on disk should be a PDF or word processed document (we prefer any version of WordPerfect).
 Disks should be clearly labeled with the case number, the documents being filed and the file format (WordPerfect, PDF Win Zip etc.).